-The Association's interest in its License Agreement with SCDOT constitutes a service concession arrangement (an "SCA") that is accounted for as an intangible asset relating to the Southern Connector that began generating revenues upon commencement of toll road operations.
+In years prior to 2019, the Association treated its interest in its License Agreement with SCDOT as a service concession arrangement (an "SCA") that was accounted for as an intangible asset relating to the Southern Connector that began generating revenues upon commencement of toll road operations.
 An SCA is an arrangement between a transferor government and an operator (governmental or nongovernmental entity) in which the transferor conveys to an operator the right and related obligation to provide services through the use of infrastructure or another public asset in exchange for significant consideration, and the operator collects and is compensated by fees from third parties.
 In order to account for its interest in the License Agreement, the Association capitalized all costs of acquisition and construction of the Southern Connector, including interest expense incurred during the construction period.
 Upon commencement of toll road operations, the Association began amortizing its interest in the License Agreement.
-See Note 5 for additional information.